 “… Search algorithms also aim to prioritize the most reliable sources available.
 To do this, our systems are designed to identify signals that can help determine which pages demonstrate expertise, authoritativeness, and trustworthiness on a given topic.”

-In the customer perspective, reading an article or watching a video is a better way of knowing about business.
-Recent content marketing stats show that 70% of people prefer learning about a company through an article than an advert, more than paid ads.
+From the customer’s perspective, reading an article or watching a video is a better way of knowing about business.
+Recent content marketing stats show that 70% of people prefer learning about a company through an article to an advert, more than paid ads.

-Take BeautyMNL, for example.
-They offer a wide range of health and beauty products, but they also provide unique content that features these products.
+Take The Good Trade, for example.
+They offer a wide range of eco-friendly and sustainable products for the home and body and provide unique content that features these products.

 The more quality content you have on your website, the more reason for site visitors to stick around and get to know your products and services.
 This is your key to higher conversion rates.

 Many argue that social media don’t play a role in search rankings, but it doesn’t hurt to promote your ecommerce in different channels.